Bethany takes her responsibilities for legal compliance most seriously.

-Bethany and Niel take our responsibilities for legal compliance most seriously.
-We are clear with our clients, and with people who a considering a relationship with us.
-You must first have a clear understanding with us as to what you want us to do that could lead you to a purchase or sale.
-Until then, what we will do for you is limited to providing information of a general nature.
+Bethany takes her responsibility for legal compliance most seriously.
+She is clear with her clients, and with people who a considering a relationship with her.
+You must first have a clear understanding with us as to what you want her to do that could lead you to a purchase or sale.
+Until then, what she will do for you is limited to providing information of a general nature.

-Do you want us to provide specific assistance without representation?
+Do you want Bethany to provide specific assistance without representation?

-Will you give written consent for us to play a neutral role, if the other party also consents?
+Will you give written consent for Bethany to play a neutral role, if the other party also consents?